Subscribe to get Updates

 0

-Sexual harassment is any unacceptable sexual conduct at the workplace that formulates a formidable business environment.
+Sexual harassment is any unacceptable sexual conduct at the workplace that forms a formidable business environment.
 Given this, sexual harassment ranges from inappropriate jokes, eve-teasing, unwanted touching, or asking for sexual favors in exchange for something that you deserve in the work setting.
-As an employer, it’s necessary to be watchful of activities adhering to sexual harassment practices.
+As an employer, it’s necessary to be watchful of activities that adhere to sexual harassment practices.
 This article explains some prevention strategies and other crucial aspects to stop sexual harassment at the workplace.

 Article Summary show